spring-petclinic/spring-petclinic-graphql/readme.md

 client this client is built as a Single-Page-Application using **React** and **Apollo GraphQL** and has slightly different features to make it a more realistic use-case for GraphQL.

-You can install and start the frontend by using npm:
+You can install and start the frontend by using [pnpm](https://pnpm.io/):

 ```
 cd ./frontend

-npm install
+pnpm install

-npm run build:css

-npm run generate
+pnpm codegen

-npm start
+pnpm start
 ```

 The running frontend can be accessed on [http://localhost:3000](http://localhost:3000).